 Because ssh is the default protocol used in system administration and the protocol most used in Ansible, ssh options are included in the command line tools.
 See ansible-playbook for more details.

 You can extend Ansible to support other transports (such as SNMP or message bus) by dropping a custom plugin

-The transport can be changed via configuration, in the command line (
+You can set the connection plugin globally via configuration, at the command line (

-For example, for Windows machines you might want to use the winrm plugin.
+For example, for Windows machines you might want to set the winrm plugin as an inventory variable.

-Most connection plugins can operate with a minimum configuration.
-By default they use the inventory_hostname and defaults to find the target host.
+Most connection plugins can operate with minimal configuration.
+By default they use the inventory hostname and defaults to find the target host.

 Plugins are self-documenting.
 Each plugin should document its configuration options.
 The following are connection variables common to most connection plugins:

 Each plugin might also have a specific version of a variable that overrides the general version.
 For example,

 ansible_ssh_host for the ssh plugin.